José Mari (footballer, born 1987): Early years and Zaragoza

 Subsequently, José Mari stayed in that level, spending two years at Real Jaén.
-In the 2012 summer he moved straight to La Liga, signing for two years with Real Zaragoza and initially being assigned to the reserves after the preseason was over; however, he managed to convince first-team coach Manolo Jiménez and, in August, was definitely promoted.
+In summer 2012 he moved straight to La Liga, signing for two years with Real Zaragoza and initially being assigned to the reserves after the preseason was over; however, he managed to convince first-team coach Manolo Jiménez and, in August, was definitely promoted.

 José Mari made his professional – and top flight – debut on 20 August 2012, playing the second half in a 1–0 home loss against Real Valladolid.
-He finished the campaign with 27 appearances in all competitions, scoring once in the Copa del Rey, but the Aragonese were eventually relegated.
+He finished the campaign with 27 matches in all competitions, scoring once in the Copa del Rey, but the Aragonese were eventually relegated.

 On 6 February 2014, it was announced that José Mari and Zaragoza had agreed to mutually terminate his contract.
 He netted his first league goal for the club in his last appearance, a 2–1 home victory over Córdoba CF on 8 December of the previous year.

 Colorado Rapids

 On 11 February 2014, José Mari joined the Colorado Rapids of Major League Soccer, for a preseason trial.
 The team announced early in the following month that he had been signed to the active roster, and would be eligible to play pending receipt of his U.S. P-1 work visa and an international transfer certificate.
 He made his debut for the club as the season opened on 15 March, playing the full 90 minutes in a 1–1 away draw against the New York Red Bulls.
 A week later, in his first match at Dick's Sporting Goods Park, he was sent off for a second yellow card in the last minute of a 2–0 defeat of the Portland Timbers.

 José Mari scored his first goals for the Rapids on 5 April 2014, as they came from behind to beat the Vancouver Whitecaps FC 2–1 away.
-He netted a further two times in his first and only MLS season, in which he was affected by injuries and his team did not qualify for the playoffs.
+He netted a further two times in his only MLS season, in which he was affected by injuries and his team did not qualify for the playoffs.